Wording in Nanaimo’s animal responsibility bylaw will be altered at the request of the provincial government.

 The bylaw was sent to the Ministry of Forests, Lands and Natural Resource Operations for approval earlier this year.
 The ministry responded with changes in definitions it wants made before giving the bylaw the nod, specifically around areas of the bylaw where municipal and provincial jurisdiction cross over regarding which animals are considered wildlife and who actually owns them.

-Karen Robertson, deputy city clerk, explained during the meeting of city council Monday, June 7, there are certain species of finch that are kept as pets, but are also considered wildlife, and that quail can be raised domestically as poultry, but are also considered game birds, which fall under provincial wildlife regulations.
+Karen Robertson, deputy city clerk, explained during a council meeting June 7 that there are certain species of finch that are kept as pets, but are also considered wildlife, and that quail can be raised domestically as poultry, but are also considered game birds, which fall under provincial wildlife regulations.

 “Some of the animal cruelty provisions cross over into it as well … The ministry’s policy and legal staff, they wanted to make a few minor amendments for clarity purposes and I think their biggest concern was with the definition of ‘owner,’” Robertson said.